talaia-labs/python-teos/DEPENDENCIES.md

 And, if it happens to be installed, change the alias to `pip3`, or use `pip3` instead of `pip`.

+### Installing bitcoind

+`teos` runs on top of a Bitcoin Core node.
+Other underlaying Bitcoin nodes are not supported at the moment.

+You can get Bitcoin Core from [bitcoin.org](https://bitcoin.org/en/download).

 ### Installing the dependencies